Sanborn-Young/MP3ToTXT/README.md

 pip install whisperx==3.3.1
 ```

-If you have never done anything with pytorch, torch, and torchaudio, you are on the verge of being in "dependancy heck" because it doesn't support the latest python, the latest whisperx, and other packages.
-I've settled on 3.11, but I don't know if this is best.
+If you have never done anything with pytorch, torch, and torchaudio, you are on the verge of being in "dependancy heck" because you need to blend python, whisperx, and other packages.
+I've settled on 3.11 for the virtual python environment, but I don't know if this is best.

-Whatever you do, don't install torchvision because it really due on a dependancy matrix very hard to solve, and you don't need it for audio.
+Whatever you do, don't install torchvision because it creates a crazy dependancy matrix which is very hard to solve, and you don't need it for audio.

 After you have installed whisperX, it will install a lot of the packages.